ChefJoseph/ChefJoseph/README.md

 </div>
 -->

-## 👩‍💻 I'm a full-stack developer, who is passionate about front-end and focused on building and maintaining responsive websites.
+##  I'm a full-stack developer, who is passionate about front-end and focused on building and maintaining responsive websites.

 <br/>
-Experienced in JavaScript, React.js, CSS, and Ruby on Rails based programming and have a background in design and architecture.
+Experienced in JavaScript, React.js, CSS, and Ruby on Rails based programming and have a background as a Executive Chef and Restaurant industry entrepreneur.
 Highly motivated individual dedicated to writing clear, concise, robust code that works.
 Striving to never stop learning and improving.

 - 🔭 I’m currently working on ... portfolio website!